zacbraddy/Vimspirational/README.md

 `gs`, `ga`, `gc`, `gp`, `gd`, `gr`|alias|Shortcuts for `git status` `git add .` `git commit` `git push` `git diff` and `git reset` with cowsay and lolcat goodness for the status

 ## Things I've tried and moved away from
-- YouCompleteMe and Deoplete have both been options I've tried for autocompletion in the past but Coc is bae!

 ## Problems I'm sure I can solve but haven't yet

 #### General ideas